TobiasWallner/Fiber/README.md

 ### 💡 Stackless, deterministic memory usage

 One of the biggest hidden costs in traditional RTOSes is **stack sizing**.
 You guess how big each task’s stack should be.
-- Too small and you get stack overflows and corrupted memory.
+Too small and you get stack overflows and corrupted memory, which may be uncaught and silently corrupts your memory.
-- Too large and you waste precious RAM.

-#### 🎯 In Fiber, there's no guessing.

-Each coroutine task **allocates exactly** as much memory as needed, in the **initialisation**, to store its state at suspension points.
-The system never stores full stacks—only the **delta state**, reducing memory usage by 5x to 10x compared to traditional context switching.
+In Fiber each coroutine **allocates automatically and exactly** as much memory as needed, in its **initialisation**.
+If a coroutine cannot be allocated within the tasks memory, it will throw an exception, which - if uncaught - will print an error message and gracefully kills 🔪 the task.

+Further, Fiber never stores full stacks, what is needed to recover from suspension points, reducing memory significantly.

 No stack overflow.
 No corrupted memory.
 No waste.
 Just predictable, dependable engineering.